If you would like more information about any of the following groups, or to join – please contact the office on phone (03) 348 5653.

 On the 1st Sunday of the month there is a Mission Table full of goodies, baking, preserves, gifts etc which parishioners have donated.
 The funds raised from these Mission Tables are sent to help various overseas groups in Cambodia, Fiji, Philippines, Tanzania etc.

 We have a large team who take Holy Communion to Rest Homes in our area.
 Nine rest homes have a special service once a month with hymns.
 We also take Holy Communion to those who are housebound.
-Please phone the office if you know someone who would like this.
+Please phone the office on 03 348 5653 if you know someone who would like this.

-On the 4th Sunday of each month, the orchestra will have the opportunity to play for the 11.00 am Family Holy Communion Service in the Bowden Hall.
+On the 4th Sunday of each month, the orchestra will have the opportunity to play for the 11:00 am Family Church service in the Bowden Hall.

 As this is a community service, there is no membership fee.